Complexity Framework For Forbidden Subgraphs I: The Framework: The Proof of Theorem

 \begin{theorem}[\cite{BRST91}] For every forest $F$, all $F$-minor-free graphs have path-width at most $|V(F)|-2$. \end{theorem}

+We now prove a result, which shows that the conditions C1$'$ and D are both necessary and sufficient.

-\begin{theorem} Let $\Pi$ be a problem that satisfies conditions C1$'$, C2 and C3.
-For aby finite set of graphs ${\cal H}$, the problem $\Pi$ on ${\cal H}$-subgraph-free graphs is efficiently solvable if ${\cal H}$ contains a graph from ${\cal S}$ and computationally hard otherwise. \end{theorem}
+\begin{theorem} Let $\Pi$ be a problem.
+Then the following two statements are equivalent: \begin{itemize} \item [(i)] $\Pi$ is C1$'$D; and \item [(ii)] for any finite set of graphs ${\cal H}$, the problem $\Pi$ on ${\cal H}$-subgraph-free graphs is efficiently solvable if ${\cal H}$ contains a graph from ${\cal S}$ and computationally hard otherwise. \end{itemize} \end{theorem}